Aderemi-Adesada/shino_doc/index.rst

    installation
    usage

-**Shino** is a blender project management and version control addon, that helps you manage your files and projects.
+**Shino** is a blender project management and version control addon that helps you manage your files and projects.
-Shino helps reduce the stress of organizing your files manually which is prone to error, while working on my personal projects In blender I found out that I spend almost 40% of my time searching for files, so I created shino to solve that problem.
+Shino helps to reduce the stress of organizing your files manually which is prone to error.
+While working on my personal projects in blender, I found that I spend almost 40% of my time searching for files, hence I created Shino to solve that problem.

-Shino also helps you version your files so when you have an idea you can always try it out without worrying about losing your old or duplicating your file, shino also makes reusing assets from other projects easy, it also keeps track of the time you have spent on a file/project and how it cost which can help you when billing your clients.
+Shino also helps you to version your files.
+So when you have an idea you can always try it out without worrying about losing your progress or duplicating your file.

+Shino also makes re-using assets from other projects easy.
+It also keeps track of the time you have spent on a file/project and how much it cost, and this can help when billing your clients.

-Check out the :doc:`usage` section for further information, including the :doc:`installation` process of the addon.
+Check out the :doc:`usage` section for further information including the :doc:`installation` process of the addon.

 .. note::